-Our first task of the season is always to go get our seeds.
-We always go the heirloom route—they're so much more fun than your plain old (ahem) garden variety vegetables—and we buy our seeds at the Petaluma Seed Bank, the West Coast outpost of the fantastic Baker Creek Heirloom Seeds in Mansfield, Missouri.
-They stock a vast array of seeds for a wide variety of vegetables, many of which you probably didn't know existed.
+Our first task of the season is to go get our seeds.
+We try to go the heirloom route—they're so much more fun than your plain old (ahem) garden variety vegetables—and we always buy our seeds at the Petaluma Seed Bank, the West Coast outpost of the fantastic Baker Creek Heirloom Seeds in Mansfield, Missouri.
+They stock a vast array of seeds for a wide variety of vegetables, many of which you probably didn't know existed!

 In case you're not familiar with heirloom vegetables, they're the old-fashioned types, usually at least 50 years old, that have been handed down from generation to generation, and exist not because they are easy to grow or look perfect, but because they taste great!
 Baker Creek's seeds are also all natural, open-pollinated, and non-GMO, so they're good for your family and the environment.

-Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-store varieties of vegetables.
-You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, herbs and spices, beeswax candles, gardening books, calendars, pots, locally made crafts and gifts, and more.
-They recently expanded into the building's basement, where they offer books, tools, bulk seeds for farms and large growing operations, and even a small kids' area.
+Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-center varieties of vegetables.
+You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, seed starter kits, books, and supplies.
+They were doing a brisk business when we were there last week—I guess it is that time of the year, isn't it?

 If You Go

-The Petaluma Seed Bank is open Sunday through Friday from 9 am to 4 pm during the winter, and 9:30 am to 5:30 pm during the summer.
-It's closed on Saturdays and major holidays.
-The Seed Bank is located at 199 Petaluma Boulevard North, at Washington Street, in West Petaluma.
-To get there, take 101 to the Washington Street exit in Petaluma, then head west on Washington to Petaluma Boulevard North.
+The Seed Bank is located at 110 Petaluma Boulevard North, between Washington Street and Western Avenue, in downtown Petaluma.
+To get there, take Highway 101 to the East Washington Street exit in Petaluma, then head west on East Washington to Petaluma Boulevard North.
+Turn left on Petaluma Boulevard North; the Seed Bank in on the right side of the street.
 Cash and credit cards are accepted.
 There's plenty of parking in the area, especially around the corner on Kentucky Street and in the free Downtown Garage on Keller Street (one block west of Kentucky).

-For more information, call the Seed Bank at (707) 509-5171.
+For more information, call the Seed Bank at (707) 773-1336.
 If you can't make it up to Petaluma and want to order seeds, browse Baker Creek Heirloom Seeds' online catalogue at www.rareseeds.com.